McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 You can overwrite the settings by providing a JSON object in `mermaidInitialize`.
 See [Mermaid's documentation](https://mermaid-js.github.io/mermaid/#/Setup?id=mermaidapi-configuration-defaults) for all allowed settings.

+> [!NOTE]
+> Using the `theme` setting in the initialization options is unsupported.
+To set the theme globally edit the `--MERMAID-theme` variable of your [color variant](configuration/branding/colors/#modifying-variants).

 Keep in mind that initialization settings of your pages front matter overwrite all settings of your configuration options.

 In addition, you can merge settings for each individual graph through [diagram directives](https://mermaid-js.github.io/mermaid/#/directives?id=directives) on top of the settings of your page's front matter or configuration options.